val-nvs/film-camera/README.md

 - Acts like a motion picture camera but withouth a rack pulling mechanism, the film is simply pulled from one end, and the shutter uses a different motor (so no complex gears and fixed shutter angles).

 - Currently it uses photo-standard 35mm "36-exp" cartridges.
 So the recording time will be limited.
-With the smallest gate (1/4width x 1perf) you can get up to 50s of 24fps or 66s of 18fps in total (in 4 passes).
+With the smallest gate (1/4width x 1perf) you can get up to 50s @ 24fps or 66s @ 18fps in total (in 4 passes.
+Max scene lenght 12.5s @ 24fps or 16.5s @ 18fps).

 - ALSO you can choose the gate size, and you can slide the whole internal core assembly (that holds the film) to allow for multiple passes.
 Use a small gate, film for a few seconds, rewind at the end, and shift. (kind of like a sideways typewriter with 4 lines max).